 The Riverton City Storm Water Fee was adopted in 2010 to fund programs necessary to comply with the Municipal Separate Storm Sewer System (MS4) Permit resulting from The Federal Clean Water Act of 1972.

-The Federal Clean Water Act requires cities to protect streams, rivers, and lakes, in their jurisdictions, from polluted storm water.
-Protecting water bodies require dedicated personnel, equipment, the development of programs and the continual management of these programs.
-Municipal governments were left on their own to carry the cost of this mandate.
+The MS4 Permit requires municipalities to protect streams, rivers, lakes, and subsurface water resources in their jurisdictions, from polluted storm water.
+Protecting water bodies require dedicated personnel, equipment and continual management of stormwater protection programs.

-- Utility Fee Facts
+- Utility Fee Adjustment Application